AntoineCharvin/brownian-motion/README.md

 - The simulation can be exited at any time by closing the Pygame window.

 ## Simulation Details
--The simulation initializes 500 particles with random initial positions.
+- The simulation initializes 500 particles with random initial positions.
--Each particle undergoes Brownian motion, simulated over 10,000 time steps.
+- Each particle undergoes Brownian motion, simulated over 10,000 time steps.
--The simulation uses a simple Euler-Maruyama method to update particle positions based on their drift and volatility.
+- The simulation uses a simple Euler-Maruyama method to update particle positions based on their drift and volatility.